Robert Prosinečki: Rudeš

 After a year without a club, Prosinečki became the manager of newly promoted Croatian top division side Rudeš on 7 June 2023, replacing Davor Mladina.

+Montenegro

+Prosinecki took over Montenegro in February 2024.
+As national team manager he led Montenegro national football team for 17 matches.
+His last match as national team manager was against Croatia in September 2025.

+Kyrgyzstan

+In December 2025 Prosinecki was unveiled as the new Kyrgyzstan national football team manager.
+He signed a one year contract with an option to extend contingent on Kyrgyzstan’s good performance at the 2027 AFC Asian Cup.

 Minifootball

 Both during and after his career as a professional footballer, Prosinečki has also participated at the Kutija Šibica Minifootball tournaments in Zagreb.
 He won first place in 1989 with a team called Termotehna Šela, then in 1998 with team Moby Dick Segafredo and in 2002, 2003, 2004 with team Riva Grupa.
 In 1997, Moby Dick came in second place.
 In 2003, Prosinečki was awarded best player of the tournament.

 Prosinečki even coached a team named Promotionplay in 2006 where they lost 5–0 in the final.

 On 26 December 2017, Prosinečki played at a humanitarian tournament Četiri kafića (Four cafés), receiving a standing ovation from the fans in Arena Gripe during his performances while playing.

 Entrepreneurship

 In March 2007, several years following the end of his football playing career, Prosinečki decided to invest some of his earnings into launching a restaurant in Zagreb.
 Named Prosikito, after the nickname Spanish press gave him during his time in La Liga, the restaurant is located in the Zagreb neighbourhood of Stara Peščenica and is run day-to-day by his younger brother Sven Daniel.

 In late February 2016, in partnership with another retired footballer, Janko Janković, Prosinečki opened an 8-court indoor padel commercial facility called Padel.hr at the Zagreb Fair.
 Prosinečki and Janković became aware of padel — a simplified version of tennis with elements of squash — during their respective professional footballing stints in Spain and decided to try to monetize it back home where it is largely unknown.
 After struggling to attract patrons initially, the facility has reportedly recorded significant growth since with 7,000 registered players.